 A: Yes, the foods which are restricted from sale to students are classified into four categories: soda water, water ices, chewing gum and certain candies.
 The categories are defined as the following in 7 Code of Federal Regulations 210, Appendix B:

 Q: What are the regulations concerning these foods?

 A: Foods of Minimal Nutritional Value must not be sold to students in food service areas during the lunch and breakfast periods.
-7 CFR Parts § 210.11, and § 220.12, along with Appendix B to parts 210 and 220, requires that “State agencies and school food authorities prohibit the sale of foods of minimal nutritional value in food service areas during meal periods.”
+7 Code of Federal Regulations § 210.11, and § 220.12, along with Appendix B to parts 210 and 220, requires that “State agencies and school food authorities prohibit the sale of foods of minimal nutritional value in food service areas during meal periods.”
 The term “food service areas” is anywhere school meals are being served or consumed, including classrooms and multipurpose rooms that double as cafeterias during meal periods.
 USDA provides authority to Food and Nutrition Service to take fiscal action for meals served by a school on any day that a violation of the regulations is observed or if corrective action plans are not followed.

 Q: Can Foods of Minimal Nutritional Value be served to students if the foods are provided at no charge?

 A: No, all meals served under the National School Lunch and Breakfast Programs must be sold as a unit.
 In effect, the Foods of Minimal Nutritional Value would be considered “sold” as part of the unitized meal.